AlexisAubreyBrusola/random-excuse-generator/README.md

 # Random Excuse Generator
-*This app is made when I was learning React*
+*This app was made when I was learning React*

 This React app showcases fetching data from an API and employs the **useState** and **useEffect** hooks along with **Axios**.
 The useState hook manages state variables, while the **useEffect** hook is utilized to reset the **excuseDate** state to **null**.
 The empty dependency array ([]) ensures that this effect executes only once after the initial render.